What is a Notary?

 They are also authorised to conduct general legal practice (excluding the conduct of court proceedings) such as conveyancing and probate.
 They may exercise the powers of a Commissioner for Oaths.

 The majority of Notaries Public also practise as solicitors but the Scrivener Notaries do not, nor do some 150 of the general notaries.

 The Faculty Office is the administrative body of which the Master of the Faculties is head.
 Part of its responsibilities is the governance of the notaries.
 The Registrar of the Faculty Office oversees the training and qualification of notaries, has the responsibility for issuing the faculty and the annual practising certificate which, together, enable them to practise.

 The Notaries Society has prepared a leaflet about the profession which we hope will be of interest.
-Versions in English, German, French, Italian and Spanish are available below.
+Versions in English, German, French, Italian, Spanish and Polish are available below.